studying

 Literature Review

-Candidate conducts a literature review of the literature related to a particular topic in mathematics education and then synthesizes that review to produce a critical analysis of the relevant literature.
+Candidate conducts a review of the literature related to a particular topic in mathematics education and then synthesizes that review to produce a critical analysis of the relevant literature.
 The candidate should choose a topic related to their potential dissertation topic.
 Although the work prepared for the literature review may become the basis of the candidate’s dissertation, it should be distinguished from the proposal stage, where the candidate presents their research questions and research design.
 The candidate is encouraged to conclude their literature review by highlighting gaps in the extant literature and using the literature to propose future directions of research in the area.

 The literature review must explicitly address the following overarching questions: